Mental-Noise/Synapse/README.md

 ## Parts
 * 1x Arduino Nano
 * 1x 5 pin MIDI connector
+* 1x Eurorack 16 pins connector
 * 24x 1N4001 or equivalent rectifier diodes
 * 11x BC547B or equivalent transistors
-* 33x 10k resistors
+* 22x 10k resistors
+* 11x 1k resistors (or higher value if you want to reduce the LEDs brightness)
 * 11x 1N914 or equivalent diodes
-* 17x LED of your preference
+* 17x LEDs of the color of your choice
 * 17x Mono jack sockets

 ## Schematics